 4. Cause and Effect

 Logos is the use of logic or reason to argue a point.
 The two types of rhetorical appeals used in this way include deductive and inductive reasoning.
-Logos rhetoric with inductive reasoning looks at specific facts, then uses them to create a larger generalization.
+Logos rhetoric with inductive reasoning looks at specific facts and historical resources, then uses them to create a larger generalization.
 Here’s an example of inductive reasoning: the practice of prioritizing tasks helped this worker become more productive, so all workers would benefit from prioritizing their tasks.
 Logos rhetoric with deductive reasoning, on the other hand, starts with the generalization before using it for specific instances.
 So an argument using deductive reasoning would look like this: reducing the number of meetings has helped companies the world over, so it could improve one specific company.
-With logos, you’re appealing to people’s logical thinking to convince them you’re right.
+With this rhetorical device, you’re appealing to people’s logical thinking to convince them you’re right.

 You can also use ethos to convince people of your opinion.
 This rhetorical device involves appealing to others’ sense of ethical values by showing your credibility, reliability, and good character.
 This isn’t always a simple feat to pull off, especially when people have little familiarity with you.
 However, establishing that you’re trustworthy helps sway people to your side.